pyfsi/coconut/coupling_components/solver_wrappers/kratos_structure/kratos_structure.md

 Following items should be set up and saved in the `working_directory` (this list may be non-exhaustive):

--   *`ProjectParameters.json`* with all the required parameters (see the [example cases](../../../examples/tube_fluent3d_kratos_structure3d.md)),
+-   *`ProjectParameters.json`* with all the required parameters (see the [example cases](../../../examples/tube_fluent3d_kratos_structure3d.md))
--   Mesh file with extension *`.mdpa`*,
+-   Mesh file with extension *`.mdpa`*
--   *`StructuralMaterials.json`* with the material properties.
+-   *`StructuralMaterials.json`* with the material properties

 Following items are taken care of by CoCoNuT, and must therefore will be automatically changed at the begining of the simulation:

--   the start time (`timestep_start`),
+-   The start time (`timestep_start`)
--   the time step (`delta_t`),
+-   The time step (`delta_t`)
--   initialization of the solution field.
+-   Initialization of the solution field

-###Tip
+### Tip
 ````
- When starting a simulation from t=0, always clean the directory or delete the case folder and copy the required files
+ When starting a simulation from time=0 after having restarted in the same folder, clean the directory or delete the case folder and copy the required files
  from a "set up" folder.
 ````
+The reason for this is that the `ProjectParameters.json` file is modified when performing restart in such a way that it can no longer be used to start from time=0.

+## Post-processing

+Kratos `StructuralMechanicsApplication` v70 and v91 allow for saving VTK files.
+The number of files saved is set in `ProjectParameters.json` and is not modified by CoCoNuT.
+Note that the zeroth instance corresponds to the first time step.

 ## Version specific documentation

 ### v60 (6.0)

 First version.

+Negative numbers for `save_restart` are not supported in Kratos 6.0, therefore the absolute value is used.

 Based on testing, restart works with the `PrestressMembrane` elements and doesn't work with the `Shell elements` due to problems in implementation in Kratos.
 More testing is required to ascertain if the restart works with the other `elements` in Kratos.

+The error is expressed, by the calculation which remains frozen after the first time step, when attempting to store restart files.

 ### v70 (7.0)

 The *`ProjectParameters.json`* required by Kratos is slightly different in the version 7.0.
 The user can refer to the [source code](https://github.com/KratosMultiphysics/Kratos/releases/tag/7.0) for the changes.
 Alternatively, the user can use the file in *`tests/solver_wrappers/kratos_structure/test_v70/setup_kratos`* as a reference.

+Negative numbers for `save_restart` are not supported in Kratos 7.0, therefore the absolute value is used.

 Based on testing, restart works with the `PrestressMembrane` elements and doesn't work with the `Shell elements` due to problems in implementation in Kratos.
 More testing is required to ascertain if the restart works with the other`elements` in Kratos.

+The error is expressed, by the calculation which remains frozen after the first time step, when attempting to store restart files.

 ### v91 (9.1)

 The *`ProjectParameters.json`* required by Kratos is slightly different in the version 9.1.
 The user can refer to the [source code](https://github.com/KratosMultiphysics/Kratos/tree/v9.1) for the changes.
 Alternatively, the user can use the file in *`tests/solver_wrappers/kratos_structure/test_v91/setup_kratos`* as a reference.
+The most important changes with respect to version 7.0 include:

+- The adaptation of model part names to include parents, e.g. from `Parts_tube` to `Structure.Parts_tube`
+- The removal of the keys `problem_domain_sub_model_part_list` and `processes_sub_model_part_list` in `solver_settings`

 Based on testing, restart works with the `MembraneElement`, `ShellThickElement` and `ShellThickElementCorotational`.
 More testing is required to ascertain if the restart works with the other`elements` in Kratos.